18F/uswds-jekyll/pages/home.md

 tagline: "High Performance computing.
 Training.
 Network improvements."
 intro: |
-  The SCINet initiative is an effort by the USDA Agricultural Research Service (ARS) to improve the USDA's research capacity by providing scientists with access to high performance computer clusters, cloud computing, improved networking for data transfer and training in scientific computing
+  The SCINet initiative is an effort by the USDA Agricultural Research Service (ARS) to improve the USDA's research capacity by providing scientists with access to high-performance computing clusters, cloud computing, improved networking for data transfer, and training in scientific computing

 graphics:
   - image:
       src: /assets/img/wifi.png
       alt: 'You have access'
     title: Your location has access now.
     description: No network upgrades are needed.
-Users can access Ceres and Atlas our computer clusters, from any ARS location, university or home.
+Users can access Ceres and Atlas, our computing clusters, from any ARS location, university or home.
   - image:
       src: /assets/img/camera-retro.png
       alt: 'GUI software is available'